Causeway Capital Management LLC Sells 5,396 Shares of Yandex (NASDAQ:YNDX)

-Causeway Capital Management LLC reduced its position in shares of Yandex (NASDAQ:YNDX) by 2.5% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 210,716 shares of the information services provider’s stock after selling 5,396 shares during the period.
-Causeway Capital Management LLC owned 0.06% of Yandex worth $14,662,000 as of its most recent SEC filing.
+Causeway Capital Management LLC trimmed its position in Yandex (NASDAQ:YNDX) by 2.5% during the fourth quarter, according to its most recent 13F filing with the SEC.
+The fund owned 210,716 shares of the information services provider’s stock after selling 5,396 shares during the period.
+Causeway Capital Management LLC owned about 0.06% of Yandex worth $14,662,000 as of its most recent filing with the SEC.

-Several other institutional investors have also recently bought and sold shares of YNDX.
-Altshuler Shaham Ltd boosted its holdings in shares of Yandex by 54.8% during the third quarter.
-Altshuler Shaham Ltd now owns 466 shares of the information services provider’s stock worth $30,000 after purchasing an additional 165 shares during the period.
-Huntington National Bank boosted its holdings in shares of Yandex by 37.0% during the fourth quarter.
-Huntington National Bank now owns 740 shares of the information services provider’s stock worth $51,000 after purchasing an additional 200 shares during the period.
-Dimension Capital Management LLC purchased a new stake in shares of Yandex during the third quarter worth about $54,000.
-Sowell Financial Services LLC boosted its holdings in shares of Yandex by 36.3% during the fourth quarter.
-Sowell Financial Services LLC now owns 1,146 shares of the information services provider’s stock worth $80,000 after purchasing an additional 305 shares during the period.
-Finally, Trexquant Investment LP purchased a new stake in shares of Yandex during the fourth quarter worth about $215,000.
-Institutional investors own 76.52% of the company’s stock.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Altshuler Shaham Ltd boosted its position in shares of Yandex by 54.8% in the 3rd quarter.
+Altshuler Shaham Ltd now owns 466 shares of the information services provider’s stock worth $30,000 after purchasing an additional 165 shares during the last quarter.
+Huntington National Bank boosted its position in shares of Yandex by 37.0% in the 4th quarter.
+Huntington National Bank now owns 740 shares of the information services provider’s stock worth $51,000 after purchasing an additional 200 shares during the last quarter.
+Dimension Capital Management LLC bought a new position in shares of Yandex in the 3rd quarter worth $54,000.
+Sowell Financial Services LLC boosted its position in shares of Yandex by 36.3% in the 4th quarter.
+Sowell Financial Services LLC now owns 1,146 shares of the information services provider’s stock worth $80,000 after purchasing an additional 305 shares during the last quarter.
+Finally, Trexquant Investment LP bought a new position in shares of Yandex in the 4th quarter worth $215,000.
+Hedge funds and other institutional investors own 76.52% of the company’s stock.

-YNDX has been the subject of a number of analyst reports.
-Bank of America upgraded shares of Yandex from a “neutral” rating to a “buy” rating and set a $80.00 target price for the company in a report on Tuesday, November 24th.
-TheStreet lowered shares of Yandex from a “b” rating to a “c+” rating in a report on Friday, February 19th.
-HSBC lowered shares of Yandex from a “buy” rating to a “hold” rating and set a $65.00 price objective for the company. in a report on Wednesday, December 9th.
-Morgan Stanley upgraded shares of Yandex from an “equal weight” rating to an “overweight” rating and set a $75.00 price objective for the company in a report on Monday, March 8th.
-Finally, Renaissance Capital upgraded shares of Yandex from a “hold” rating to a “buy” rating and set a $77.00 price objective for the company in a report on Tuesday, February 9th.
-Four investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average price target of $62.83.

 Yandex N.V., an Internet and technology company, provides Internet search engine in Russia and internationally.
 The company offers search, location-based, personalized, and mobile services that enable users to find information, and communicate and connect over the Internet from desktops and mobile devices.